Immune Supports and Supplements that May Reduce Risk of Cold or Flu in Mast Cell Activation Syndrome and Histamine Intolerance

 Of course, if you have medical conditions or are taking medications, run these by your health care provider or pharmacist first.
 I strongly recommend if you haven’t taken these before, that you start with a sprinkle first and slowly increase.
 This is because people with Mast Cell Activation Syndrome can react to anything.

-If you are very sensitive to supplements, please schedule a Case Review or work with a Functional Practitioner before taking these.
+If you are very sensitive to supplements, please work with a Functional Practitioner before taking these.

 Zinc picolinate – I take 15mg in the morning with food.
 Sometimes I’ll increase this temporarily to 30mg.

 D3 with K2 – I take 5,000IU D3 daily in the morning with food.
 When I might be coming down with something, I’ll personally boost this to 10,000 IU daily.

 If you aren’t used to taking Vitamin D, go slow and take a smaller amount.
 This liquid one is easy to absorb and you can microdose it:

 Probiotic with both Lactobacillus and Bifidobacterium – probiotics can go a long way in supporting the immune system.
 If you aren’t using a probiotic, start with sprinkles and slowly increase.
 Do not use this if you have SIBO, though.

 Probiotic alternative for SIBO – If you are dealing with SIBO, then I wouldn’t do the probiotic above.
 Most people with SIBO and Mast Cell Activation Syndrome do ok with this gentle spore based probiotic instead.
 Again, start with sprinkles and slowly increase.